BillKG-exe/uDIAMOND/README.md

 result in extremely slow training.
 We used Kaggle to run our notebook using their GPU T4 x 2.
 The training resulted in about 1 hour for 140.
 Training it on the orginal number of epochs as DIAMOND(1000 epochs) will take couple days.

+## Note
+uDIAMOND is a variation of the DIAMOND model from (Diffusion for World Modeling:
+Visual Details Matter in Atari)[https://github.com/eloialonso/diamond].
+The uDiamond model implements DIAMOND without noise conditioning.